Blog

 Building Bridges Between Business Continuity and IT

 Her advice was clear: break down these silos by holding regular meetings, clarifying roles and responsibilities before a crisis occurs, and running joint exercises.
-She also stressed the importance of knowing exactly who takes the lead when a cyber incident escalates — is it the CISO, the CIO, or the crisis management team?
-This must be defined in advance because, as she reminded us, “in cybersecurity, every minute counts.”
+She also stressed the importance of defining in advance who takes the lead when a cyber incident escalates, is it the CISO, the CIO, or the crisis management team?
+As she reminded us, “in cybersecurity, every minute counts.”

-Beyond governance, this alignment ensures faster and more consistent communication with clients, regulators, and partners — protecting not only operational capacity but also organizational reputation.
+Beyond governance, this alignment enables faster, more consistent communication with clients, regulators, and partners, protecting not only operational capacity but also organizational reputation.

 Artificial Intelligence: Threat or Ally for Continuity?